filecoin-saturn/L1-node/README.md

   - CentOS

 These instructions are to be run in a machine with [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) >= 2.12 installed.
-  - This machine is known as your control node and it should not be the one to run your L1 node.
+This machine is known as your control node and it should not be the one to run your L1 node.

+Most commands are run as root and your ssh user should have root access on the target machine.

 1. Ensure your control node has ssh access to your target machine.